-The final speed profile, stretched, was produced using the equation for a soft spring.

-$$\mathbf{X} = -\mathbf{c} \cdot (\mathbf{X} + \mathbf{k} \cdot \mathbf{X}^3)$$
+The final speed profile, stretched, was produced using the equation for a soft spring: $X = -c \cdot (X + k \cdot X^3)$ .
 As with the equation for a hard spring, the constant c controls the period of the event.
 As the nonlinearity, k, increases, the speed profile becomes increasingly peaked or stretched.
-For the stretched event, c=7.52 and k=.6.
+For the stretched event, c = 7.52 and k = 0.6.

 For each of these speed profiles, the object moved along a circular path (the same circular path used in Experiment 1).
 Speed profiles were mapped to paths by indexing points along the path in terms of proportional length along the path.
-The position values for each sample of a speed profile were normalized to a pathlength of 1 for a cycle, that is, they were expressed as a proportion of the pathlength for a cycle.
-The equations for the path shapes were re-parameterized to pathlength so then, the (proportional) pathlengths for the speed profiles could be entered into the parameterized path shape equations to yield appropriate x(t), y(t) coordinate values for each succeeding sample.
+The position values for each sample of a speed profile were normalized to a path length of 1 per cycle; that is, they were expressed as a proportion of the path length per cycle.
+The equations for the path shapes were reparameterized to path length, so the (proportional) path lengths for the speed profiles could be entered into the parameterized path shape equations to yield appropriate x(t), y(t) coordinate values for each succeeding sample.
 The zero speed points of the speed profiles were mapped to the left and right endpoints on the screen.